By Rapha, BSc(Hons) Urban Planning

 Trying new challenges outside of my course

 For example, when I participated in the Business Case Competition, I had no business insight or experience whatsoever.
 However, the SU President and others encouraged me to try, have fun and learn from the experience, regardless of the outcome.
-We had to be on teams of four and had 24 hours to create a presentation to improve the business we were given a case on.
+We were in teams of four and had 24 hours to create a presentation to improve the business we were given a case on.

 Making the most of my course opportunities

 My lecturers have also provided lots of workshops to help us develop new skills, network with industry contacts and learn as much as possible.
 One of my lecturers, Nick, frequently forwards interesting opportunities or events to his students.
-Many of the times I’ve taken part in opportunities, such as volunteering at Bristol Open Doors festival and attending Regeneration Brainery, I’ve discovered through Nick’s emails.
+I’ve taken part in many of the opportunities I’ve discovered through Nick’s emails, such as volunteering at the Bristol Open Doors event and attending Regeneration Brainery.

 Lastly, I was unsure whether to do a placement year as I was concerned about “falling behind” by not graduating with my peers.
 I spoke to Nick about it and he encouraged me to apply and see what opportunities appeared, then decide based on that.
 I applied for a few placements, expecting my applications to be rejected.
-I was pleasantly surprised when I got invited to some interviews and I even got a few offers.
+I was pleasantly surprised when I was invited to some interviews and even received a few offers.

-I received an offer for a placement and a summer internship from Savills, and also offers from the UK Government, Planning Inspectorate and more.
+I received a placement and a summer internship offer from Savills, as well as offers from the UK Government, Planning Inspectorate and more.
 Stepping out of my comfort zone has been so rewarding for me in all aspects of my life – socially, academically and professionally too.
 Gaining confidence has led me to do things I didn’t think I was capable of, such as becoming the Media Manager for the Planning Society.

 How UWE Bristol and my faculty have supported me

-My faculty have helped me to be the best I can be because there are amazing students and staff members who encourage you to be authentically yourself.
-They educate you in all topics, from current global issues to how to be financially smart.
+My faculty has helped me to be the best I can be because there are amazing students and staff members who encourage you to be authentically yourself.
+They educate you about many topics, from current global issues to how to be financially smart.

 “UWE Bristol has given me the tools to become the person I always wanted to be – the best version of me.”

-I am forever grateful and glad I chose to study at UWE Bristol.
-I feel like this is a place where I fit in, thrive and have the best time with the best people.
-I seem to surprise myself every day with my abilities and I’m constantly reminded of how kind everyone is in this community.
+I’m forever grateful and glad I chose to study at UWE Bristol.
+I feel this is a place where I fit in, thrive and have the best time with the best people.
+I surprise myself every day with my abilities and I’m constantly reminded of how kind everyone is in this community.